Character Structures in Core Strokes®

 It reorganizes around what was possible.

-Where capacity exceeded support, structure formed.
+Where developmental capacity exceeded available support, structure formed.

 Where safety was inconsistent, protection stabilized.